eernstg/extension_type_unions/README.md

 This illustrates that a cast (`as`) to an extension type is possible (it succeeds at run time because the actual object is a `bool`, and the type of the `value` of the extension type is `Object?`).
 In other words, we can easily obtain an expression of type `Union2<int, String>` whose value isn't any of those two types.

-However, the point is that this will only happen if the code uses a type cast, and for an organization or developer who is using 'extension_type_unions' to detect type mismatches, it shouldn't be too difficult to simply avoid having any such casts.
+However, the point is that this will only happen if the code uses a type cast, and for an organization or developer who is using 'extension_type_unions' to detect type mismatches, it shouldn't be too difficult to simply avoid having any such type casts.

 Moreover, the extension type feature will be supported by a lint which will report the locations where such casts occur.